rahoi/racing-roguelike/docs/player-physics.md

 > velocity = velocity + acceleration * dt </br>
 > pos = pos + velocity

-Check if player is out of bounds, and if so, set velocity to 0 and position the vehicle at the boundary.
+If player is out of bounds, set velocity to 0 and player position at the boundary.

 [^1]: Steering algorithm is modeled after a Godot recipe described at [kidscancode.org](https://kidscancode.org/godot_recipes/2d/car_steering/).